 This was possible following an established university-industry collaboration model to provide technology-based economic development.

 City University of New York

-The Center for Nanoscale Science and Engineering, or NanoCollege, at the University of Albany, has been extremely active in promoting nanotechnology as well as in research.
-During 2012, the NanoCollege hosted more than 6,000 students and 60,000 community members for nanotechnology outreach activities, and received $5 million in funding in December 2012 from Governor Cuomo's Regional Economic Development Council Initiative.
+The Center for Nanoscale Science and Engineering, or NanoCollege, at the University of Albany, has been very active in encouraging nanotechnology as well as in research.
+During 2012, the NanoCollege hosted over 6,000 students and 60,000 community members for nanotechnology outreach activities, and received $5 million in funding in December 2012 from Governor Cuomo's Regional Economic Development Council Initiative.

 The funding was meant for designing a zero energy nanotechnology building, and renovating Kiernan Plaza in Albany as a center for research, education, and training around “smart cities” technology.